UniversalDependencies/docs/_qpm/feat/Number.md

 Examples:

-* _pantóly_ "pants", _gášte_ "underwear", _biǧámy_ "pijamaσ", _diláve_ "fire tongs", _nallamý_ "pincers", _kléšte_ "pliers"
+* _pantóly_ "pants", _gášte_ "underwear", _biǧámy_ "pijamas", _diláve_ "fire tongs", _nallamý_ "pincers", _kléšte_ "pliers"

 ### <a name="Coll">`Coll`</a>: collective / mass / singulare tantum

-Collective nouns ending in -ja are always plural (pluralia tantum).
+Collective nouns ending in -ja are always plural (plurale tantum).
 Collective nouns ending in -(j)e, despite having always plural (collective) meaning, can be either grammatically singular(a less frequent case) or grammatically plural, depending on the speaker's perception of the set of objects as a whole or as distinct items (dialectal variation is possible).

 Examples: